See how much storage you've used on your iPhone, iPad, and iPod touch

-You can sync and download many different types of content on your device.
-Some types of content (such as music and videos) typically take more space than others (such as notes and books).
-The amount of space taken by an app depends on the app's purpose; complex or graphically intense apps usually take more space than simpler apps.
+You can sync and download many different types of content on your iOS device.
+Some types of content (like music and videos) use more space than others (like as notes and books).
+In general, apps that are complex or graphically intense use more space than simpler apps.

-If your device is near its capacity, you can remove some of the less used content to make room for more.
+If your device is near its capacity or you get an alert that your storage is full, you can remove some of your less used content to make room for more.

-Tap Settings > General > Usage to view the amount of space each app and its content takes on your device.
+Tap Settings > General > Usage > Manage Storage to see the amount of space each app and its content takes on your device.

 Tap an app for more detailed information about its usage.

-Depending on the app, you may also be able to delete some of the app's content, or delete the app and its content.
+Depending on the app, you might be able to delete some of the app's content, or delete the app and all of its content.

-- Audio: Includes songs, audio podcasts, audiobooks, voice memos, and ringtones
+- Audio: Songs, audio podcasts, audiobooks, voice memos, and ringtones

-- Video: Includes movies, music videos, and TV shows
+- Video: Movies, music videos, and TV shows

-- Photos: Includes Camera Roll contents, Photo Stream, and Photo Library
+- Photos: Camera Roll contents, Photo Stream, and Photo Library

-- Other: Everything else, such as contacts, calendars, messages, emails and their attachments, Safari Offline Reading List, settings, and other system resources.
+- Documents & Data: App content such as contacts, calendars, messages, emails, and their attachments, Safari Offline Reading List, and files that you've created in your apps

 iTunes displays how much space the selected songs, videos, audiobooks, and apps use in the status bar on the bottom of the screen.
-Alternatively, you can view this by selecting an item and then choosing File > Get Info.
+You can also see this information by selecting an item and then choosing File > Get Info.
 The size is available in the Summary tab.

 You can transfer or sync content to your computer from your device.
-If you want to remove only certain content from your device, learn how to manually manage content using iTunes.
+If you want to remove certain types of content from your device, learn how to manually manage content using iTunes.

 Learn more about storage capacity on OS X and iOS.